There seem to be many opinions on the effect of pregnancy on migraines.

 The difference is significant when considering stopping migraine medication and contraception.

-With conventional contraceptives, adjustment is relatively simple – with the exception of valproate and topiramate, which should not be used in women of childbearing age.
+Adjusting with conventional preventive medications is relatively simple – with the exception of valproate and topiramate, which should not be used in women of childbearing age.

-It is advisable to stop candesartan at the same time as stopping contraception.
+Candesartan should be stopped at the same time as contraception.

-Before stopping contraception, discuss the medication you are taking with your doctor.
+Before stopping contraception, discuss your current medication with your doctor.

 Migraine treatment during pregnancy

-The most recommended migraine treatment during pregnancy is non-drug.
+During pregnancy, the most recommended migraine treatment is non-pharmacological.

-Massage or other manipulations of the neck, shoulder and scalp do not harm the developing fetus.
+Massage or other manipulations of the neck and shoulder area and scalp do not harm the developing fetus.

-Paracetamol has not been shown to have any adverse effects on the fetus.
+Paracetamol has not been found to have adverse effects on the fetus.

-A combination of paracetamol and codeine is used to some extent, but medications containing opiates are not ideal during pregnancy.
+A combination of paracetamol and codeine is used to some extent, but opiate-containing drugs are not ideal during pregnancy.

-There is extensive experience with sumatriptan in the treatment of migraine attacks during pregnancy, and no problems have been observed during more than 30 years of use.
+There is extensive experience with sumatriptan in the acute treatment of migraine during pregnancy, and no problems have been observed during over 30 years of use.

-Ibuprofen is allowed after the first trimester, but should not be used close to delivery, as it may interfere with the development of pulmonary and arterial circulation.
+Ibuprofen is permitted after the first trimester, but it should not be used close to delivery, as it can hinder the development of pulmonary and arterial circulation.

 Acetylsalicylic acid should not be used during pregnancy due to the risk of bleeding.

-During the second and third trimesters, metoprolol and propranolol have been shown to be safe, with metoprolol being better tolerated.
+During the second and third trimesters, metoprolol and propranolol have proven safe, and metoprolol is better tolerated.

 Migraine treatment during breastfeeding

-Sumatriptan is excreted in breast milk in only small amounts, so it can also be used during breastfeeding.
+Sumatriptan is excreted into breast milk only in small amounts, so it can also be used during breastfeeding.

 Summary